Stay

 You are here: Explore > Nature & Wildlife > Bluebells

 The bluebells are usually at their best in the Forest of Dean during late April and early May, but the timing depends very much upon the weather.
-They have also been known to show about two weeks earlier in the Wye Valley.
+They have also been known to show about two weeks earlier in the Wye Valley!

-Built in the early 12th century, St Briavels was an important royal castle on the frontier with Wales before becoming a crossbow bolt factory in the reign of Edward I. Now a youth hostel, it makes a fantastic starting point for walks in the surrounding woodland which becomes a riot of blue from the end of April.
+Built in the early 12th century, St Briavels Castle was an important royal fort on the frontier with Wales before becoming a crossbow bolt factory in the reign of Edward I. Now a youth hostel, it makes a fantastic starting point for walks in the surrounding woodland which becomes a riot of blue from the end of April.

 In the heart of the Forest of Dean, Beechenhurst makes the perfect base for exploring.
 Surrounded by unspoilt woodland, and the start of the famous Sculpture Trail, Beechenhurst is just the spot to set up a picnic and enjoy the blankets of blue all about you.